rasenss/rasenss/README.md

 - 👋 Hi, I’m @rasenss
-- 👀 I’m interested about android
+- 👀 I’m interested about LIFE
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning anything ofc
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me ...
+- 📫 How to reach me to be a real human

 <!---
 rasenss/rasenss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.